Gabriella439/post-rfc/sotu.md

 However, I don't have enough experience with `accelerate` or enough familiarity with numerical programming success stories in Haskell to vouch for this just yet.
-If somebody has more experience then me in this regard and can provide evidence that the ecosystem is mature then I might consider revising my rating upward.
+If somebody has more experience than me in this regard and can provide evidence that the ecosystem is mature then I might consider revising my rating upward.